 Some women may fear taking medication because some rare conditions have been reported.

 "The chance of a woman with osteoporosis actually breaking a bone is much greater than the small risk of either of these two rare conditions," Dr. Russell notes.

 Other risk factors for osteoporosis include tobacco use, alcohol use, low body mass and parental history of fractures.

+This article originally appeared on WABC-TV.
 To learn more about osteoporosis and testing for it, read an Overview of Osteoporosis.